History of Jeopardy! in Timeline

 In 2013, Jeopardy! was ranked No. 45 on TV Guide's list of the 60 greatest shows in American television history.

-On the January 29, 2014, episode of Jeopardy!, Arthur Chu wagered to tie challenger Carolyn Collins rather than winning the game.
+On the January 29, 2014, episode, Arthur Chu wagered to tie challenger Carolyn Collins rather than winning, following advice to increase the leader's chances of winning.

 November 24, 2014: Tie-Breaker Clue Introduced